Explanation of Course Numbers

 EMSE 6245.
 Analytical Tools for Environmental Management.
 3 Credits.

-A survey course in environmental management, focusing on tools to assess the environment: quantitative risk assessment, environmental valuation methodologies, Congressional activities, and environmental laws.
-The regulatory process as it relates to environmental management.
-Risk assessment and modeling approaches to solving environmental problems.
-(Spring, Odd years)
+Survey course focusing on tools: quantitative risk assessment, environmental valuation methodologies.
+Regulatory process, Congressional activities, and environmental laws Risk assessment and modeling approaches to address environmental problems.
+(Spring, Even years)

 EMSE 6260.
 Energy Management.
 3 Credits.

 Examination of the range of available energy resources, trends in their use, the programs and organizations that have developed and evolved to address problems associated with energy resource use.
-(Fall, Even years)
+(Spring, Even years)

 EMSE 6285.
 Analytical Tools for Energy Management.
 3 Credits.